AI For Emergency Vet Calls

 Stay inside approved clinic rules

-It uses clinic-approved language for emergency, poison-control, existing-client, new-client, payment-policy, and next-day paths while escalating clinical judgment questions to staff.
+It uses clinic-approved language for emergency, poison-control, capacity, existing-client, new-client, payment-policy, and next-day paths while escalating clinical judgment questions to staff.

 Create a useful handoff

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.